AlineAbboud/FedPSO_MLP/README.md

 # Running the experiments
 The baseline experiment trains the model in the conventional way.

-To run the baseline experiment with MNIST on MLP using CPU: python ./FedPSO_MLP.py
+To run the baseline experiment with MNIST on MLP using CPU:<br>
+python ./FedPSO_MLP.py